 She has interviewed such eminent figures as Lord Heseltine, Ricky Gervais and Bryan Ferry.
 Her much loved column ‘How the Other Half Lives’ is a staple for any Sunday morning reader as she investigates and bemoans the absurdities, comic episodes and craziness of modern life.

-Bryony is currently working on her first book which will showcase the writing she is best loved for: pithy observations about life, its triumphs and its pitfalls in the style she is known and best loved for.
-The Wrong Knickers was published by Headline on the 1st June 2014, read more about this here.
+Bryony’s first book The Wrong Knickers was published by Headline on the 1st June 2014, read more about this here.
 It became a Sunday Times bestseller staying in the chart for 6x weeks in 2015.

-Her next book MAD GIRL will be released by Headline in summer 2016.
+Her next book MAD GIRL will be released by Headline in June 2016.
+Pre-order a copy here.

 For years, women have been told that their twenties are their golden years, filled with fun, parties, sex and glamour.
 Countless TV shows and movies tell us the same story: this is your perfect decade – don’t waste it!
 You’ll never be so happy – or thin – again.